tbgicgeb/ThyPredict/README.md

-### To get started: Select the region of interest from the scanned slide, crop it and save it as jpg/jpeg/png/tiff/ image.
+### To get started

+Select the region of interest from the scanned slide, crop it and save it as jpg/jpeg/png/tiff/ image.
 This image would be the input to the pipeline.

 ## Prerequisites

 Before running the pipeline, ensure you have the following: